-The isolator can be an integral part of the operation, feeding, discharge and maintenance of the unit operation.
-In general, the processor is operated using a combination of remote interface, access ports and in situ glove ports.
+The isolator can be an integral part of the operation, feeding, discharge, and maintenance of the unit operation.
+In general, the processor is operated using a combination of the remote interface, access ports, and in situ glove ports.

 What are the differences between the containment options?

 The table below summarizes some of the main differences between the two types of isolators – it is important to consider these differences when making the selection for your specific application: